kayaihsan/Economic-Factors-and-Their-Impact-on-Personal-Consumption-Expenditure/README.md

 | Log_Consumption_Expenditure  |                  -0.0793 |    12.7505 |     0.3720 |  0.0000 | **Reject H₀**            |

 > ✅ **Significant negative effects** found on property prices and consumption expenditure.
+> 📌 **Interpretation:**
+> In Canada, inflation has a statistically significant **negative** effect on both **property prices** and **consumption expenditure**, while it has no meaningful impact on unemployment.
+> This suggests that inflationary pressure erodes consumer spending power and suppresses housing market activity.

 ---